Timothy T. Loftus, Ph.D.

 Erin graduated from Texas State University with a B.S. in Wildlife Biology.
 She previously worked as an administrator for local water well drilling company and as a wildlife biologist for an environmental consulting firm where she assisted land owners in effective land and wildlife management and conservation.
 In her free time, Erin can usually be found alongside her husband kayaking, hiking, or backpacking in Texas searching for unique critters to catch and beautiful views to photograph.
 When she isn’t exploring the outdoors, Erin likes to relax and spend time with her friends and family including her dogs and cats.

 email@example.com, 512-282-8441 x109

 Jacob was born and raised in Austin and could commonly be found exploring the Barton Creek Greenbelt and Bull Creek with his dog or relaxing at Barton Springs Pool.
 He further grew his passion for the outdoors by visiting Cedar Creek Lake where his grandfather resided, hiking Enchanted Rock, or camping at Big Bend National Park.
 He graduated from University of Texas at Austin with a degree in Geography and minor in Biology.
 He now resides in Kyle where he and his family rely on groundwater monitored by the District.
 In his free time, Jacob likes to spend time with his family, bike, hike, and swim.

 firstname.lastname@example.org, 512-282-8441 x112

-Kendall graduated from Texas State University in 2005 with a B.S. in Geography-Resource and Environmental Studies.
-Before joining the District in 2011, she worked in the Lake Tahoe area for 4 years where she performed environmental monitoring and research and then most recently at the Edwards Aquifer Authority as an Environmental Field Representative.
-She enjoys kayaking, seeing live music, and running around with her dogs.
+Kendall graduated from Texas State University with a B.S. in Geography-Resource and Environmental Studies.
+Before joining the District in 2011, she worked in the Lake Tahoe area for four years where she performed environmental monitoring and research and then most recently at the Edwards Aquifer Authority as an Environmental Field Representative.
+Kendall enjoys kayaking, seeing live music, and running around with her dogs.